fstrozzi/bioruby-pipengine/README.md

 this is normal as described in [One job with multiple steps](https://github.com/bioinformatics-ptp/bioruby-pipengine#one-job-with-multiple-steps) since the second and third steps did not find the output of the first step, as it has not yet been executed.

-and this will be translated into the following shell script (one for each sample):
+And this will be translated into the following shell script (one for each sample):

 ```shell
 #!/bin/bash